 To help execute your social media marketing plan efficiently, invest in tools that can help you automate manual processes and improve your productivity.
-With a good social media management tool, you can get more work done with less stress.
+With good social media planning tools, you can get more work done with less stress.

 Social media management tools worth considering include:

 - For straightforward social media scheduling, you can use a tool like Buffer.

 - If you are looking for an all in one tool that allows you to monitor, schedule, and perform analytics, then you can try out Hootsuite.